-Dirt flakes in the washing machine, such a problem sometimes occurs with washing machines.
+Flakes of dirt in the washing machine such a problem sometimes occur with washing machines.
 You wash the laundry, remove it from the washing machine, and notice some brown spots on the clothes.
 If you rub them with your fingers, they smear all over the clothes.
 You can see a brown residue in the washing machine.
-If you take the washing machine apart, you can see that this brown substance is covering the surface of the tank and other parts of the washing machine.
+If you take apart the washing machine, you can see that this brown substance covers the surface of the tank and other parts of the washing machine.
 Various attempts to remove these flakes do not bring any results.
-And, as a rule, such problems occur in washing machines with top laundry loading.
+And, as a rule, more such problems occur in washing machines with top laundry loading.
 But in washing machines with front loading, there are also such problems.

-Many people think it is mold, but in fact it is not mold, but iron or manganese.
-The water may contain iron or manganese oxide, visually the presence of metals in the form of oxide is impossible to notice.
-But when washing with detergents that contain certain components, usually detergents containing chlorine or active oxygen, a chemical reaction occurs whereby the iron and manganese particles crystallize and stick together to form flakes.
-In turn, these flakes adhere to the parts of the washing machine and can sometimes form very interesting patterns.
+Many people think it is mold, but it is not mold, but iron or manganese.
+The water may contain iron or manganese oxide; visually, impurities in the form of oxide are impossible to notice.
+But when washing with detergents containing specific components, usually chlorine or active oxygen, a chemical reaction occurs, as a result of which iron and manganese particles crystallize and stick together, forming flakes.
+In turn, these flakes stick to the parts of the washing machine and sometimes form exciting patterns.
 We used to call these deposits rust.
 Why the flakes are brown – iron oxide oxidizes in the presence of oxygen and turns brown.
 If there were no catalysts in the form of detergent and heat, the oxidation would take a very long time.
 In the washing machine tank, the hot water plus the oxidizer do their thing, and that’s how the brown flakes appear.
 They’re very sticky and can linger on clothes.

-Why brown flakes appear in top-loading washing machines.
+Why do brown flakes appear in top-loading washing machines?

-Iron or manganese are equally generated in a front-loading or top-loading washing machine.
-But thanks to the design of front-loading washing machines, they are easily washed away before they adhere to the parts of the washing machine.
-In a vertical-loading washing machine, especially one where the tank rotates horizontally, flakes accumulate in places where there is no strong water flow, which is at the bottom of the tank, stick, and as the weight of deposits increases, they come off and get into the laundry.
-There is some design flaw in this washing machine, but when using water that does not contain iron oxides, there will be no problem.
+Iron or manganese flakes form equally in both front-loading and top-loading washing machines.
+However, due to the design of front-loading washing machines, they are easily washed away before they have time to stick to the parts of the washing machine.
+In a vertical-loading washing machine, especially one where the tank rotates horizontally, the flakes accumulate in places where there is no strong water flow, that is, at the bottom of the tank, stick, and as the mass of deposits increases, they break off and fall into the laundry.
+This washing machine has some design flaws, but if you use water that does not contain iron oxides, there will be no problem.
 So, this is not a Samsung, LG, or GE problem.
 Most likely, the problem is the water.

-How to remove brown flakes from washing machine
+Fake recommendations for removing brown flakes from your washing machine

-- Carry out a self-cleaning cycle, but this is not effective, a self-cleaning cycle is washing at maximum temperature and without laundry, this self-cleaning removes some deposits, but it is ineffective because of the design of the top-loading washing machine.
-Iron particles must be dissolved, it is impossible to remove them mechanically.
+Run a self-cleaning cycle, but this is ineffective; a self-cleaning cycle is washing at maximum temperature and without laundry.
+This self-cleaning removes some deposits, but it is ineffective due to the design of the washing machine.
+Iron particles must be dissolved; it is impossible to remove them mechanically.
 You can run the washing cycle ten times in a row without laundry, but as soon as you load the wash, you will see brown flakes again.

-Pour vinegar and baking soda into the washing machine and wash – this is also ineffective, acetic acid, baking soda is alkaline.
-If you mix vinegar and baking soda, you get a neutral solution, it’s like just doing a self-cleaning wash cycle.
+Pour vinegar and baking soda into the washing machine and wash – this is also ineffective; vinegar is an acid, baking soda is a dry alkali.
+If you mix vinegar and baking soda together, you get a neutral solution; it’s like running a self-cleaning cycle.

-- Using chlorine-containing substances is also wrong, chlorine is a peeling reagent and won’t work either.
+Using chlorinated substances is also wrong; chlorine won’t help either.

-The right way to clean your washing machine of brown flakes
+How to properly clean your washing machine of brown flakes

-It is best to treat scale with citric acid or vinegar, but citric acid is better.
+The best way to treat brown flakes is with citric acid or vinegar.
 It reacts with iron oxides and acts gently without damaging metal surfaces.
-You can take 20 to 30 grams (1 ounce) of citric acid or the juice of two to three lemons.
-Fill half a bucket of water and add the juice or citric acid, stir in the washer, and leave it for 3-4 hours.
+You can take 20-30 grams (1 ounce) of citric acid or the juice of two or three lemons.
+Fill half a bucket of water, add the juice or citric acid, stir in the washing machine, and leave it for 3-4 hours.

-You can also use special tablets for washing machine cleaning, thanks to properly selected components, they have a more pronounced effect and can show an effect even better than lemon juice or citric acid.
-In any case, try them, they are not expensive and can help clean the washing machine.
+You can also use special tablets for washing machine cleaning: thanks to the right components, they have a more pronounced action and can show an effect even better than lemon juice or citric acid.
+In any case, try them; they are inexpensive and will help clean your washing machine.

 How to get rid of brown flakes in washing machine